nadimkobeissi/appliedcryptography/README.md

 ## Compiling LaTeX Materials

-Before cloning this repository, make sure that you have [Git LFS](https://git-lfs.com) installed.

-Before compiling any of the LaTeX materials, make sure to first install the fonts included in `misc/fonts/` on your system.
+Before compiling any of the LaTeX materials, follow these steps:

+1. **Install the fonts**: Install the fonts included in `misc/fonts` on your system.
-You'll also need to first have [Tectonic](https://tectonic-typesetting.github.io/en-US/) and [qpdf](https://qpdf.sourceforge.io/) installed.
+2. **Install Tectonic**: Download and install [Tectonic](https://tectonic-typesetting.github.io/en-US/).
+3. **Install qpdf**: Download and install [qpdf](https://qpdf.sourceforge.io/).

 The good news is that this means that you don't need to install LaTeX!

 Then: